Uberspace/manual/source/billing-general.rst

   :align: right
   :width: 100 px

-To top-up your acocunt using Apple Pay, use the "Prepay by Credit Card" feature on the `Accounting page <dashboardaccount_>`_.
+To top-up your account using Apple Pay, use the "Prepay by Credit Card" feature on the `Accounting page <dashboardaccount_>`_.
 If you're using an iOS or macOS device, stripe will offer Apple Pay in addition to a standard credit card.